NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Dataset

-In this step, we aim to perturb each of the texts resulting from the previous step with human-written perturbations.
-Algorithm \ref{alg:perturb} is the pseudo-code of this process.
-Since we focus on benchmarking toxic text detection tasks, it is practical and meaningful to perturb only a few critical words within a sentence.
-To do this, we first train a proxy toxic detection model and utilize it to approximate the importance of each word to toxicity detection.
+In this step, we aim to perturb each of the comments resulting from Step 1 with human-written perturbations.
+The pseudo-code of this sentence perturbation process is described in Alg. \ref{alg:perturb}.

+\textbf{Word Importance Scoring.} Since we focus on benchmarking toxic text detection tasks, it is practical and meaningful to perturb only a few critical words within a sentence.
+To do this, we first train a proxy toxic detector and utilize it to approximate the importance of each word to toxicity prediction.
 In particular, we first fine-tune a BERT model~\cite{devlin2018bert} on the Jigsaw dataset.
-Then, we enumerate and mask every word in each sentence and observe how much confidence of the trained model changes after the such masking operation (Algorithm \ref{alg:perturb}, Line 4--Line 9).
-A candidate word is selected to be perturbed at every enumeration step if masking decreases the proxy model's confidence more than a pre-determined threshold (Algorithm \ref{alg:perturb}, Line 5).
+Then, we enumerate and mask every words in each sentence and observe how much confidence the trained model changes after such masking operations (Alg. \ref{alg:perturb}, Line 4--Line 9).
+A candidate word is selected to be perturbed at every enumeration step if masking decreases the proxy model's confidence more than a pre-determined threshold.
+(Alg. \ref{alg:perturb}, Line 5).
+In this experiment, 0.7 was selected to be the pre-determined threshold.

-A sentence might have more than one crucial words.
-However, perturbing all of them will increase the chance that the perturbed sentence will be discarded in the crowd-sourcing step.
-This can happen because even one poorly perturbed word can lead to the discard of the whole sentence by the crowd-sourced workers.
-Thus, to maximize the number of sentences that remained at the end, we take a conservation measure and only perturb the most important word in a given sentence.
-Then, we utilize the \textsc{Anthro} algorithm~\cite{le2022perturbations}, which applies a customized version of the Soundex algorithm that can provide the cluster of online human-written perturbations for a a given word, to retrieve the perturbations from social media on the selected important words.
+\textbf{Word Selection and Perturbation.} A comment might have more than one crucial word.
+However, perturbing all of them will increase the chance that the perturbed sentence being discarded in the annotators.
+Thus, to maximize the number of comments that remained at the end, we take a conservation measure and only perturb the most important word in a given sentence.
+Then, we utilize the \textsc{Anthro} algorithm~\cite{le2022perturbations}, which provides the cluster of online human-written perturbations for a given word, to retrieve the perturbations from social media on the selected important words.